Para ver esta página en español, haga clic aquí.

 If you decide to reopen your business, I encourage you to carefully read the CDC's guidelines for doing so safely.
 You can find that guidance here.

-As COVID-19 cases have begun to surge, most major cities in Miami-Dade County now require people to wear masks at all times in public spaces.
+Most major cities in Miami-Dade County require people to wear masks at all times in public spaces.
 The cities of Miami, Miami Beach, Coral Gables, Key Biscayne, and Pinecrest require masks in public except when eating, drinking, engaging in outdoor work or exercise with appropriate social distancing in place, or receiving medical or grooming treatment that involves the face or mouth.
 Children under two years of age and people with certain medical conditions are also exempted.

 Businesses that violate emergency measures intended to protect public health are subject penalties.
 In the City of Miami, businesses that violate measures face mandatory, multi-day closures.